 Geophysicists try to reconstitute the subsoil image by means of seismic prospection to model and characterise reservoirs.
 Geologists observe and make assumptions to explain the rock deposition history and deformations in order to understand the current layout.
 Reservoir engineers study the dynamics of the different fluids flow within a producing field to determine how to best operate it.

 Alongside them, two other professionals help optimising Geoscience work.
 Petrophysicists gather and analyse the physical measurements collected in wells; and Petroleum Engineers work at well level to optimise their production.

 Together they put forward development plans to the drilling and work-over teams.
 Finally a team fully dedicated to technical services manages specialised data and software to support geosciences and help them work most effectively.

 One of Perenco's specificities is how the company has successfully combined all these disciplines together.
 Pooling our respective works and confronting studies and ideas helps limiting risks and obtaining the most pertinent picture possible of a field while reducing uncertainties.
 All these studies are carried out within a short multi-project cycle that works like an internal study bureau.

-At headquarters we have a double mission: provide turnkey studies and validate the projects put forward by our subsidiaries.
-Our teams are spread between London where job managers and more than 50 collaborators are brought together; and Paris where a small team of petrophysicist is closer to operational teams - especially drilling and projects.
+The departement of Geosciences has a double mission: provide turnkey studies and validate the projects put forward by subsidiaries.
+Teams are spread between London where job managers and more than 50 collaborators are brought together; and Paris where a small team of petrophysicist is closer to operational teams - especially drilling and projects.

 Merging these skills and being very close to operational management constitute a real competitive advantage.

-Each subsidiary also has a geoscience team to monitor and optimise our operating wells.
-From the operational core, these teams send new data collected on-site to headquarters, so that different models can be refined and updated.
+Each subsidiary also has a geosciences team to monitor and optimise our operating wells.
+From the operational core, these teams recover new data collected on-site to Geosciences support, so that different models can be refined and updated.